 All these recommended foods must meet with the outline from this entire article for quality of ingredients:

-• Spirulina 20 Flake (or HBH Veggie); this food should be a part of most fish' diet, from tropical, goldfish, marine, and even for gut loading true carnivore fish.
+This is the leading spirulina based food and should be a part of most fish' diet, from tropical, goldfish, marine, and even for gut loading true carnivore fish.

-• Many Omega Brand Foods (although their Spirulina/Veggie Flake is very low in Spirulina and I would not recommend it against the much better Spirulina 20 and HBH Veggie Flake)
+- Many Omega Brand Foods (although their Spirulina/Veggie Flake is very low in Spirulina and I would not recommend it against the much better Spirulina 20 and HBH Veggie Fish Food Flake

 This includes the complete Fish Nutrition Article AS WELL AS THE Spirulina Algae Nutrition, and Goldfish Feeding Articles!